hmuki/task-manager-api/README.md

 ### Task Manager

-A task manager API that persists tasks to a MongoDB datastore
+A task manager API that persists data to a MongoDB datastore